tektoncd/chains/INTOTO.md

 ## Limitations
 This is an MVP implementation of the the in-toto attestation format.
-More work would be required to properly capture the `Entrypoint` field in the provenance predicate, now the TaskRef name is used.
+More work would be required to properly capture the `Entrypoint` field in the provenance predicate, now the `TaskRef`'s name is used.
 Also metadata related to hermeticity/reproducible are currently not populated.